Africa

 by privatising their former state-owned enterprises.

-As a result, the telecom sector in the African secor has
+As a result, the telecom sector in the African market has consistently

 opened up new vistas of business opportunities.
 Africa

-a positive and significant impact on economic growth,
+a uniquely positive and significant impact on economic growth,

-and this impact may be twice as large in developing countries
+and this impact is proving to be vastly larger in developing digital economies

 That

-mobile phone use is growing faster in Africa than anywhere
+mobile phone and smart device use has grown faster in Africa than anywhere

 else shouldn't come as much of a surprise, given a moment's

-and Europe, conversely, mobile phone use approaches saturation,
+and Europe, conversely, mobile phone use has reached saturation,